magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 ## Issue

-When a user logs in to their cloud account at https://accounts.magento.cloud/user, the account is switched to another user's account which prevent the user to access the correct project.
+When you log in to you cloud account at https://accounts.magento.cloud/user, the account is switched to another user's account which prevent you to access the correct project.

 ## Affected products and versions